ycflame/toolkit/README.md

 * [TagBar](https://github.com/majutsushi/tagbar)

 TODO:
+* spelling check
+* make # in the same column when visual select code for NerdCommenter
 * fix bug in vim-multiple-cursors in some cases
-* make # in the same column when visual select code for NerdCommenter
 * Tmux

 Requirements: